Donatienneobry/Ecotourisme-market-2025-Power-BI-Project-/README.md

 ---

 ## Objectives
-This dashboard aims to identify the optimal combination of the following factors that encourages visitors to return to a tourist site:
+This dashboard aims to identify the optimal combination of the following factors that encourages visitors to return to a tourist site:<br />
 — Type of visit (solo, group, couple, family, etc.)<br />
 — Purpose of stay (photography, relaxation, adventure, wildlife study, etc.)<br />
 — Type of site (mountain, forest, lake, coast, etc.)<br />